bitswan-space/bs-monitoring/DOCUMENTATION.md

       threshold: 0.95
 ```

-## Best Practices
+## Best Practices <a name="best-practices"></a>

+### 1. Error Handling
-1. **Error Handling**: Use `MonitoringServiceError` for expected errors that should trigger alerts.
+- Use `MonitoringServiceError` for expected errors that should trigger alerts
+- Implement proper error context in custom components

+### 2. Async Support
-2. **Async Support**: All data processing methods should be async-compatible.
+- All data processing methods should be async-compatible
+- Use `async/await` patterns consistently

+### 3. Configuration Management
-3. **Configuration**: Use `ConfigField` for all configurable parameters.
+- Use `ConfigField` for all configurable parameters
+- Implement proper type hints and defaults

+### 4. Alert Implementation
-4. **Alert Decorators**: Use the `@alert` decorator to automatically handle error notifications.
+- Use the `@alert` decorator to automatically handle error notifications
+- Provide meaningful alert messages and contexts

+### 5. Database Usage
-5. **Database Usage**: Only request database access if your monitor needs it.
+- Only request database access if your monitor needs it
+- Implement proper connection management

-## Lifecycle Management
+## Lifecycle Management <a name="lifecycle-management"></a>

+### Pipeline Lifecycle Features
 The pipeline handles:
 - Graceful shutdown on SIGTERM/SIGINT
 - Resource cleanup
 - Continuous execution with configurable intervals
 - Component initialization and dependency injection

+### Component Lifecycle
+Each component (DataSource, Monitor, AlertService) follows a consistent lifecycle:
+1. Configuration parsing
+2. Initialization
+3. Runtime execution
+4. Cleanup

 This library provides a robust foundation for building data monitoring services while remaining flexible enough to accommodate custom requirements through its extensible component system.
-By following the best practices outlined above, you can create reliable and scalable monitoring pipelines for your data sources.